 Use of CASAS L&W Listening Locator/Appraisal During Pretesting

 Providers may use either the CASAS Form 80 Listening Appraisal or the Listening Locator (Form 89L), available as CASAS eTests or the Form 80 Listening Appraisal in the CD version, to determine the appropriate pretest form to use.
 Providers have the option of creating and using a locally developed procedure to determine the pretest most appropriate for an individual.
-Providers are not required to document locator or appraisal test results in TEAMS, but they are required to maintain documentation of the ocator in the participant’s file.
+Providers are not required to document locator or appraisal test results in TEAMS but are required to maintain documentation of the paper-based appraisal in the participant’s file.

 Parallel Forms